-- LCAP Action 1.4 aligns the use of state and local funds with ESSER funds and Title II program funds.
-OGCS utilizes state and local funding to provide the needed services in addition to Title II funds to support professional development and training programs. - LCAP Action 1.6 aligns the use of Title IV funds with state and local funds to ensure our students and staff have robust and optimized technology to access and deliver the instructional program and other services. - LCAP Action 1.8 aligns the use of state and local funds with federal special education funds in order to support a comprehensive special education program. - LCAP Action 3.1 aligns the use of state and local funds with Title I funds to grow our efforts to engage our families and communities.
+- LCAP Action 1.4 aligns the use of Title IV funds with state and local funds to ensure our students and staff have robust and optimized technology to access and deliver the instructional program and other services. - LCAP Action 2.5 aligns the use of state and local funds with federal special education funds in order to support a comprehensive special education program. - LCAP Action 2.6 aligns the use of state and local funds with Title II program funds.
+OGCS utilizes state and local funding to provide the needed services in addition to Title II funds to support professional development and training programs. - LCAP Action 3.4 aligns the use of state and local funds with Title I funds to grow our efforts to engage our families and communities.